-Our remedy package aims to address the harms and emerging issues we have identified, and to put the market on a good footing for the future.
-It balances the need to protect consumers and improve competition in the market, with allowing the market to further develop and innovate.
+Our new rules and guidance and our second proposed package of remedies aim to address the harms and emerging issues we have identified, and to put the market on a good footing for the future.
+They balance the need to protect consumers and improve competition in the market, with allowing the market to further develop and innovate.

-We are taking steps to protect customers and help them make better choices – before accessing their pension savings, at the point of making a decision, and throughout their retirement.
+We have taken steps to protect customers and help them make better choices – before accessing their pension savings, at the point of making a decision, and throughout their retirement.

 Before consumers access their pension savings, we want to improve the effectiveness of consumer communications and ensure consumers access the support or guidance they need.

-We are proposing changes to the ‘wake-up packs’ so that they reach consumers at the right time to inform their decision, and are more useful to them.
-We are consulting on proposals to require that ‘wake-up’ packs:
+We have changed our rules on ‘wake-up packs’ so that they reach consumers at the right time to inform their decision, and are more useful to them.

 We are also consulting on the following proposals:

 - Providers should offer non-advised consumers ready-made drawdown investment solutions, within a simple choice architecture (‘investment pathways’), which reflect standardised consumer objectives.